 Catholic shrines can be seen on various mountain peaks.
 These were built to replace Incan and other sacred places.

 The remains of ancient Inca and Cañari religions can still be seen in Ecuador.
 The Templo del Sol (the Temple of the Sun) at Ingapirca is one example.
 Ancient beliefs are still a part of many religious holy days and customs.

 Many Africans arrived in Ecuador as slaves, as early as the 17th century.
 They brought with them their own religious beliefs.
 Remnants of their religion can be seen on Ecuador's coast, where some still practice ancestor worship and voodoo.

 A very obvious mix of Catholic and indigenous beliefs can be seen in the many festivals celebrated throughout the year.

-One example is the Day of the Dead (Día de Difuntos) celebrated on November 1 and 2.
+One example is the Day of the Dead (Día de Difuntos) celebrated on November 1.
 Long before Spanish conquest, the people would leave food and drink for the dead.
 This custom continues on, in a now so-called Christian holiday.

 Other fiesta days to celebrate harvest and sun cycles have also been given Catholic names.

 A growing number of Protestant religions can be found in Ecuador.
 The development projects sponsored by these groups have been accepted in many communities due to a mutual respect for hard work.

 Many Ecuadorians, whether Catholic or Protestant, put much faith in local healers or shamans.
 These use ancient remedies passed down by their forefathers and magic to "heal" people.